Anashost/WLED-0.13-Home-Assistant-Revive/README.md

 </details>

 ## 7 - Polling states from the controller (optional).
-to make this method works as 2 way communication, we will implement http polling, which will let us poll the states of the comtroller every x time.
+to make this method works as 2 way communication (changes using wled app/ui reflect to Home Assistant), we will implement http polling, which will let us poll the states of the controller every x time.
 In my case i set the interval at 5 seconds.

 * add polling logic to your `sensors.yaml`
 * replace controller ip address with yours.